mitinarseny/dotfiles/README.md

 # Dev Set for macOS
 List of all things that should be installed on macOS.
-See [this instructions](https://sourabhbajaj.com/mac-setup/) for more detailed information.
+See [these instructions](https://sourabhbajaj.com/mac-setup/) for more detailed information.

 ## Homebrew
 Install [brew](https://brew.sh).